Skip to main content

 About Utawarerumono: Past and Present Rediscovered

 Utawarerumono: Past and Present Rediscovered is a single player tactical role playing game with fantasy, anime and science fiction themes.
 It was developed by AQUAPLUS and was released on May 27, 2026.
-It received very positive reviews from players.
+It received positive reviews from players.

 Includes an acrylic plate, drama CD, visual book and OST CD.